lemanand/01_Prerequisite/PSGEL255.md

   - Storage Provisionners

 **2.15 Kubernetes Basic Concepts - Scaling and Elasticity**
+- Scalability: Like a belt, require manual Human intervention
+- Elasticity: Like "stretchy pants", doesn't require Human intervention
+- If you can’t Scale, you can’t be Elastic!
+  - Scalability is a pre-condition of Elasticity
+  - Elasticity is scalability that you don't need to manage
+- Kubernetes makes it a lot easier to scale (compared to BareOS):
+  - But that does not mean it behaves in the way you might expect

 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>